wfortin/rest/README.md

 ### `GET` /users/:id
 ---
 Single resource by id
-Return the URI to the newly created resource in `Location` header
 #### Possible status codes
 Use `200 OK` when the resource exists <br/>
 Use `404 Not found` when the resource with id :id does not exist